 If you are looking for ticket prices and types of tickets available click here.

 There are three types of Rav-Kav cards:

 First issue is free of charge.
 The personal Rav-Kav card includes its owner’s personal information – name, ID number, photo and eligibility for discounts.
 All types of personal eligibility can be entered onto this card including senior citizen, youth, disabled, National Insurance eligibility, student, etc. All travel arrangements relevant to the passenger’s eligibility profile can be loaded onto it, including periodic travel arrangements.

 If the card has been lost or stolen, a refund can be received for the card’s remaining balance.

 The card is initially issued for a payment of 5 NIS.

 The anonymous Rav-Kav card does not contain any identifying information and does not enable special discounts.
-It can be loaded with multi-trip tickets or the Stored Value contract for a fixed discount of 20%, as well as a daily, weekly, or monthly pass contracts.
+It can be loaded with the Stored Value contract for a fixed discount of 20%, as well as a daily, weekly, or monthly pass contracts.
 Long-term periodic contracts cannot be loaded onto it.